-Similarly, when we take a look at housing, it is clear that landlords have to make exceptions for renters with ESA’s due to the Fair Housing Act.
+Landlords have to make exceptions for renters with ESA’s due to the Fair Housing Act (FHA).
 While landlords may choose to refuse tenancy in the first place for a variety of reasons, if a current tenant needs an ESA, the landlord cannot legally evict them.

-Similarly, the landlord cannot charge a traditional pet deposit for the animal, as the ESA is deemed to be more than just a pet.
+A landlord cannot charge a traditional pet deposit for the animal.
 Just like the employer situation, a landlord may require the individual to provide documentation to prove that they are eligible for an ESA, but there is no need to show the landlord that the ESA itself is trained.

 Exception To The Rules

-Employers can also legally request that animals that may pose a threat are not brought to work.
-If the animal is not properly house trained, then the employer may also ban it due to the mess and damage it can cause to company property.
+Employers can legally request that animals that pose a threat cannot join you at work.
+If the animal is not properly house trained, then the employer could ban it due to the mess and damage it can cause to company property.

 Similarly, the potential for damage to rental property is enough for a landlord to refuse an emotional support animal in Portland and their owner tenancy.
 If the home is a multiple occupancy building, the animal may also be a threat to other tenants.
 In practice though, the suspicion that a large breed may cause damage is not enough for a landlord.